What Do Spiders Mean in Dreams?

 While spiders are perfect expressions of the Shadow archetype, they can also represent a more surprising archetype—the archetypal Self.
 Since the attainment of self realization is a lifelong goal of many spiritually minded people, a crowning achievement in the quest for personal awareness, the idea that the spider represents such a lofty goal may seem positively preposterous.
 But if you put aside your own arachnophobia and view through an objective lens, you can see that a spider...

-- and, on its web, looks like the symbol of Self: a circle with a dot inside (ʘ).
+- While sitting in their web, they look like the symbol of Self: a circle with a dot inside (ʘ).

 The spider's web can be viewed as a beautiful tapestry symbolizing the dichotomous dance between the active and the passive, the anima and animus, the hidden and the exposed, all brought to life by the spider who is so often reviled.